Police: Iowa mom left kids in car in -15 wind chill

 Police were called by a concerned citizen who provided the children shelter until investigators could arrive.

-Moses was arrested after police say they spotted her exiting the Boot Barn store nearby.
+Moses was arrested after police say they spotted her exiting a Boot Barn store.

 Police say the two children were not injured and have been placed in protective custody.